Imperger/host_monitor/README.md

 ## About

 Host Monitor is a simple hosts monitoring service with notifications.
-Currently supports monitoring only through pinging and notifications through a telegram channel.
+Currently supports monitoring only through pinging and tcp port check with notifications through a telegram channel.

 ## Configuration